Staff and Administration

 Caitlin received numerous commendations while in military service.
 She was deployed to combat zones, stationed overseas as well as stateside, and took part in humanitarian aid efforts.
 In 2005 she earned the Humanitarian Service Medal for her efforts during Hurricane Katrina Relief in New Orleans, Louisiana.

-During her service Caitlin was promoted to the rank of Sergeant, which is where she found how much interpersonal counseling could make a different for individual Soldiers.
+During her service Caitlin was promoted to the rank of Sergeant, which is where she found how much interpersonal counseling could make a different for individual soldiers.
 Caitlin was medically retired from the Army in 2013, and decided to pursue her Bachelors in Psychology and Masters in Counseling.
 Caitlin began working with the YWCA in January 2017 as a graduate counseling intern.
 She started volunteering with the YWCA after graduation and was offered the position of lead counselor in March 2018.
-In July 2018 Caitlin was selected to be full time working for the new veteran initiative providing free services for female veteran & their families.
+In July 2018 Caitlin was selected to be full time working for the new veteran initiative providing free services for female veterans & their families.
 Caitlin is a practitioner of TBRI (Trust-Based Relational Intervention), and works with children, elders, couples, families, with a specialty in veterans and LGBTQ+ folks who have experienced trauma.

 Born and raised in Kansas City, Mo, Barbara-as the saying goes-got to Texas as quick as she could.
 She began working with the YWCA in 1982 as an office assistant, and over the next 34 years held various job positions in the organization: office manager, financial manager, executive assistant, intake specialist, and clinical office manager.
 Barbara's last position before she officially retired in 2016 was training coordinator, setting up continuing education trainings for counseling professionals and classes for the general public.
 However, Barbara found she could not stay retired, and began volunteering at the YWCA a few hours each week as an assistant to the director or operations.
 In March, she became paid staff as a part-time employee with a new title: operations assistant.
 One of her biggest accomplishes was coordinating a display of YWCA Greater Austin's 100th year history at the Austin History Center in March 2007.